 Hotstar:

-Hotstar is the most popular OTT platform.
-Star Network launched Hotstar in February 2015.
-In a short span, it became one of the largest OTT platforms in the country.
+Hotstar is the most popular Indian OTT platform.
+Star Network launched Hotstar in the month of February 2015.
+Within a short span, it expanded to become one of the largest OTT platforms in the country.
 Hotstar streams TV shows, movie premieres, live sports, and events.
-The live telecast of IPL cricket matches and other sports made Hotstar app very popular.
-Hotstar also has partnerships with the top three global studios and they are HBO, Fox, and Disney.
-Its premium service is available at a subscription rate of Rs.199 per month.
-However, best movies, shows , serials are also available for free in Hotstar.
-As of March 2020, Hotstar has a minimum of 300 million users around the world.
+The live telecast of IPL cricket matches and other on-demand sports made Hotstar very popular.
+Hotstar also has partnerships with three top-tier global film studios: HBO, Fox, and Disney.
+Its premium service is available at a subscription rate of INR199 per month.
+However, the best movies, shows , and serials are available for free in Hotstar.
+As of March 2020, Hotstar has a minimum of 300 million visiting users around the world.

-Amazon Prime Video
+Amazon Prime Video:

 Amazon Prime Video was launched on 7th September 2006 in the USA.
-Amazon prime video is a globally popular OTT platform .
-Amazon prime video launched its first original series in 2013, which are only available only to Prime members.
-The Director of Content at Amazon Prime Video India said that, India accounts for the highest number of Prime members in the debut year, growing fastest among the 16 countries that the platform is present on.
-The low priced subscription fee gives the users great value for money and also fascinates others to subscribe.
-Amazon has also committed $300 million for original Indian content, investing in some big Bollywood movies.
-Amazon subscription fee is 129 rupees per month.
+Amazon Prime Video is a globally popular OTT platform, and launched its very first original show in 2013 - they are available exclusively to Prime members.
+The Director of Content at Amazon Prime Video India has said that India accounted for the highest number of Prime members during their debut year, and is the fastest growing among the 16 countries that the platform is present on.
+The low priced subscription fee gives the users a great value for money and also fascinates others to subscribe.
+Amazon has also committed $300 million for original Indian content, investing in big Bollywood movies.
+Amazon’s Prime Video subscription fee is INR 129 per month.

 ZEE5:

 Zee Entertainment Enterprises Limited (ZEEL) has launched an OTT platform called ZEE5.
-ZEE5 has video content on 12 languages, including English, Hindi, Bengali, Malayalam, Tamil, Telugu, Kannada, Marathi, Odiya, Bhojpuri, Gujarati and Punjabi.
-Apart from Indian languages, ZEE5 also offers video content other languages like Turkish, Korean and Spanish shows dubbed in Hindi.
-The video contents are streamed with HD quality.
-The subscription fee of ZEE5 is as low as Rs.99 per month.
+ZEE5 has video content on 12 languages, including English, Hindi, Bengali, Malayalam, Tamil, Telugu, Kannada, Marathi, Odia, Bhojpuri, Gujarati and Punjabi.
+Apart from Indian languages, ZEE5 also offers video content in other languages like Turkish, Korean and Spanish shows dubbed in Hindi.
+The video contents can be streamed in HD quality.
+The subscription fee for ZEE5 is as low as INR99 per month.

 Netflix:

-In 2007 Netflix began to stream movies and shows for its subscribers.
-However, ventured into India in 2015.
+In 2007, Netflix began to stream movies and shows for its subscribers.
+However, the company ventured into India in 2015.
 It is a US-based video streaming OTT platform that is available in India.
-The subscription fee ranges from Rs.199 to Rs.799 per month.
-Most of the OTT service platforms have advertisements which is annoying when it pops in between an interesting movie or a show .
-But Netflix is free of advertisements.
+The subscription fee ranges from INR199 to INR799 per month.
+Most of the OTT service platforms have advertisements (which can get annoying when it pops in between an interesting movie or a show) , but Netflix is free of advertisements.
 Netflix is streamed in over 190 countries and the USA has the highest Netflix users.
 Netflix became the most successful OTT platform in the past seven years.
-There are 4.1 million Netflix subscribers in India now.
+There are 4.1 million Netflix subscribers and growing in India now.

 Sony LIV:

-Sony LIV is an OTT platform providing video streaming services developed by Multi-Screen Media.
-Sony LIV is launched in 2013.
-Sony LIV OOT platform is available for both free and at a price for premium content.
-The video contents streaming in sony LIV can be views through mobile phones by doenloading tha Sony LIV app.
-It has partnership with SPI International in order to showcase seven more international television channels.
-Premium contents in Sony LIV is available at a subscription cost of Rs.99 per month.
-It offers viewers shows from the Sony network channels like SONY, SAB and MAX.
-Sony LIV is not successful in South India as it does not stream any of the south Indian languages.
-However, it has massive viewers and subscribers in north India.
+Sony LIV is an OTT platform for provision of video streaming services, and was developed by Multi-Screen Media.
+Sony LIV was launched in 2013.
+The OTT streaming platform is available for free, but paid users are given access to premium content.
+The video contents streamed in Sony LIV can be viewed through mobile phones by downloading the Sony LIV app.
+It has a partnership with SPI International to showcase seven more international television channels.
+Premium content in Sony LIV is available at a subscription cost of INT99 per month.
+It offers viewers shows from Sony network channels like SONY, SAB and MAX.
+Sony LIV is not successful in South India as it does not stream shows available in any of the South Indian languages.
+However, it has an enormous network of viewers and subscribers in North India.

-Eros Now
+Eros Now: